-AI in DevOps: How AI Is Replacing Manual Server Management in 2026
+AI in DevOps: Replacing Manual Server Management (2026)

-AI in DevOps: How AI Is Replacing Manual Server Management in 2026
+AI in DevOps: Replacing Manual Server Management (2026)

 If you are still managing servers the way you did three years ago, SSH-ing in, running commands from memory, switching between five tools just to check if something is working, you are not alone.
 However, you are also not operating the way your team needs you to.